-YANGAROO Inc. is a technology company that is targeted to become the leading enabler of userfriendly and secure B2B ("business to business") distribution of media via the internet.
+YANGAROO Inc. is a technology company that is targeted to become the leading enabler of user-friendly and secure B2B ("business to business") distribution of media via the internet.
 The principal business objective of YANGAROO is the development and marketing of its patented Digital Media Distribution System ("DMDS") technology solution.

-The company's strategy is to use its technology to supplant traditional means of delivering audio and video content on physical media (such as copying to CD, DVD or tapes and delivering via courier) by leveraging the now widely available infrastructure of the high speed internet to enable faster, more secure, less expensive, and environmentally friendly digital content delivery.
+The company's strategy is to use its technology to supplant traditional means of delivering audio and video content on physical media (such as copying to CD, DVD or tapes and delivering via courier) by using the now widely available infrastructure of the high speed internet to enable faster, more secure, less expensive, and environmentally friendly digital content delivery.

 DMDS is a web-based delivery system that pioneers secure digital file distribution by incorporating biometrics, encryption and watermarking.
 DMDS replaces the physical distribution of musical recordings, music video, and advertising to television broadcasters, radio, media, retailers, award shows and other authorized recipients with more accountable, effective and far less costly digital delivery of broadcast quality media via the Internet.
-DMDS utilizes YANGAROO's patented Biometric Rights Management ("BRM") technology to authenticate the recipient of, and grant specified access rights to, the media being distributed.
-BRM is a unique combination of biometrics, encryption and digital rights management.